Double/Debiased Machine Learning (DML)

 df,

-y_col = "outcome",
+y_col = "outcome", # outcome variable

-d_cols = "treatment",
+d_cols = "treatment", # treatment variable

-x_cols = paste0("x", 1:50)
+x_cols = paste0("x", 1:50) # high-dimensional confounders

 )

-# Choose ML learners
+# --- Step 2: Choose ML learners for nuisance estimation ---

-ml_l <- lrn("regr.ranger", num.trees = 500) # outcome model
+ml_l <- lrn("regr.ranger", num.trees = 500) # random forest for outcome

-ml_m <- lrn("classif.ranger", num.trees = 500) # treatment model
+ml_m <- lrn("classif.ranger", num.trees = 500, predict_type = "prob") # random forest for propensity

 dml_plr <- DoubleMLPLR$new(